Back to top

 There’s a (slightly) better way!

 However, I really want to streamline things, and only deal with chargers with USB-C ports.
-The answer is an adapter, like this:
+The answer is a USB-A to USB-C adapter — which I also wrote about in this post about why you don’t really need a USB-A port for your desktop computer.

 What you can do, is the following: